ShivaniKhatri96/npProject/tourism/README.md

 - One user can only access their own like/unlike list
 - Articles can be read with and without logging in
 ### Connect page
-- Sign up and log in page completed with authentication
+- Sign up and log in pages are completed with authentication
 ### Responsive layout
 - Everything done so far has a responsive design that adapts to different screen sizes
 - Below you can see example from home page for xs screens, sm screens and higher, and lg screens and higher